Caligula: Treason trials

 Caligula had not, after all, destroyed Tiberius' records of treason trials.
-He reviewed them and decided that numerous senators discharged from Tiberius' court hearings seemed to have been guilty of conspiracy all along, against emperor and state – the worst form of maiestas (treason).
+He reviewed them and decided that numerous senators discharged from Tiberius' court hearings seemed to have been guilty of conspiracy all along, against emperor and state – the worst form of laesa maiestatis (treason).
 Tiberius' treason trials had encouraged professional delatores (informers), who were loathed by the populace, but many of the accused had testified against each other, and against Caligula's own family, even to the point of initiating the prosecutions themselves.
 If they had acted against Caligula's family, they might act against Caligula himself.
-New investigations were launched; Dio names five once-trusted, consular senators tried for maiestas, but his allegation that senators or others were put to death in "great numbers" is unsupported.
+New investigations were launched; Dio names five once-trusted, consular senators tried for laesa maiestatis, but his allegation that senators or others were put to death in "great numbers" is unsupported.
 Two of the five prospered under his rule, and beyond.
 Caligula preferred to publicly humiliate his enemies in the senate, especially those of ancient families, by stripping them of their inherited honours, dignities and titles.
-In early September, he dismissed the two suffect consuls, citing their inadequate, low-key celebration of his birthday (31 August) and excessive attention to the anniversary of Actium (2 September).
+In early September, he dismissed the two suffect consuls, citing their inadequate, low-key celebration of his birthday (31 August) and excessive attention to the anniversary of the Battle of Actium (2 September).
 This was the last battle in a damaging civil war between two of Caligula's close ancestors, which he found no cause for celebration.
 One of the dismissed consuls killed himself: Caligula may have suspected him of conspiracy.

 Incitatus

-Suetonius and Dio outline Caligula's supposed proposal to promote his favourite racehorse, Incitatus ("Swift"), to consul, and later, a priest of his own cult.
+Suetonius and Dio outline Caligula's supposed proposal to promote his favourite racehorse, Incitatus ('Swift'), to consul, and later, a priest of his own cult.
 This could have been an extended joke, created by Caligula himself in mockery of the senate.
 A persistent, popular belief that Caligula actually promoted his horse to consul has become "a byword for the promotion of incompetents", especially in political life.
 It may have been one of Caligula's many oblique, malicious or darkly humorous insults, mostly directed at the senatorial class, but also against himself and his family.
 Winterling sees it as an insult to the consulars themselves.
 An aristocrat's highest ambition, the consulship, could be laid open to ruinous competition and at the same time, to ridicule.
 David Woods believes it unlikely that Caligula meant to insult the post of consul, as he had held it himself.
 Suetonius, possibly failing to get the joke, presents it as further proof of Caligula's insanity, adding circumstantial details more usually expected of the senatorial nobility, including palaces, servants and golden goblets, and invitations to banquets.